 As new investment comes to East Garfield Park, community leaders are proactively planning to make sure development benefits current residents and minimizes forced displacement.

 New investment is shaping communities throughout Chicago.
 Social, cultural and economic transformations are leading to new attention and development in many city neighborhoods.
 East Garfield Park is one of these communities.

-After decades of disinvestment, East Garfield Park has started to see a rise in new housing development, increased private investment, and new, wealthier residents moving in.
+After decades of structural disinvestment, East Garfield Park has started to see a rise in new housing development, increased private investment, and new, wealthier residents moving in.
 Unfortunately, as we have seen across Chicago, new investment and new amenities often don’t benefit everyone the same.
 Neighborhoods can quickly go from disinvested to overpriced.
 And in these cases, long-time residents, often Black or Latinx, who are on limited or fixed incomes are then hurt when housing costs rise faster than the money they make.
-Unfortunately, displacement happens as a result – of renters, homeowners, business, and community institutions alike.
+Unfortunately as a result, displacement happens – of renters, homeowners, business and community institutions alike.

-Our first community meeting is on Tuesday July 23rd at 345 Gallery.
-Stay tuned here for updates and materials from this meeting and any future ones.
-Please reach out to firstname.lastname@example.org if interested in joining the effort.
+Stay tuned here for updates and materials from this community-driven process.
+Please reach out to Manager Juan Sebastian Arias at firstname.lastname@example.org if interested in joining the effort.